 First, I have to say we were impressed.
 There has been a lot of talk lately about the Sharp 80″ LED TV and 90″ LED TV, and although we liked what we saw with those, we were not impressed by the price vs quality.
 Sharp has good looking TVs there but competitors such as Samsung and LG could easily release a TV that just stomps all over them.
 So we would rather see Sharp lower their price to around 3500 for the 80″ and 4999 for the 90″ given today’s “current” market.
 Then Vizio came out with the Vizio M801d-A3R 80″ M-Series LED Smart TV to join the competition of large-screen led/smart TV’s.
 Now THIS…is a TV worth breaking our your wallet for.

 The image quality does exceed that of the Sharp TVs, feels a bit lighter and looks as though it has a better physical build to it.
 It offers a great refresh rate, all the apps you need and once again the picture it amazing.
-Most importantly…it weighs in at less than $4000.
-In fact, you can find it for $3799.
+Most importantly…it weighs in around $4000 (give or take a few).

 It is an edge-lit LED and with some TV’s a lot of people have problems with bleeding on the edges.
 If you are familiar with edge-lit screens, you know what we are referring to.
 In our experiences with this TV, we couldn’t find anything in particular to point out or complain about.
 There were no distractions with the edges that deviated your eyes from the over-all image.
 There was no strange glowing (both lights on or off) that came from the edges and dark scenes (or all black scenes even) didn’t result in any discrepancies within the picture (in terms of color or texture).